TimFenwick15/arm-memory-test/README.md

 ## Issues
 ### Heap allocation
-If you allocate to the heap, the heap starts to grow from the top of the stack (the lowest address), 'upwards' towards the bottom of the stack (the highest address.
+If you allocate to the heap, the heap starts to grow from the top of the stack (the lowest address), 'upwards' towards the bottom of the stack (the highest address).

 This is an issue if you search from the top of the stack, but not if you binary search.